Cat Quest Role Playing Game Review

 Combat is live action.
 There’s no turn based battle like many older style RPGs.
 This means you’re always active and the enemies can always attack.
 None of that one whack from your hero and one whack from the enemy, you’ll have to pounce on every opportunity!

 This makes you get a little creative when battling multiple enemies as you’re often forced to dodge a bunch before getting in a well-timed spell or a hit with your sword.
-Check out this short video of the gameplay to get a feel for it:

 You can get up to 8 spells total and you can upgrade them for more pawtency as you progress.
 Make your fire burn hotter and your ice freeze colder.
 Each spell has a specific pattern/shape that it deploys in.
 For example, ice and lighting can only be used in horizontal and vertical lines.